viant/endly/README.md

 Datastore service uses [dsunit](https://github.com/viant/dsunit/) service to create, populate, and verify content of datastore.

-The first action that needs to be run is to register database name with dsc connection config, and optionally init scripts.

 | Service Id | Action | Description | Request | Response |